 Should I cry it out with my 4-month-old?" queries.
 Within minutes, 100 people had commented with various finger-wagging, threatening, mom-shaming, and told-you-so types of responses.
 This parenting term doesn't even mean how it sounds it means.
 "Cry it out" can mean letting your baby cry in their crib for "significant" periods of time, or it could mean letting them cry in small increments.
 But that doesn't matter, because there are trolls just waiting in the wings to pounce on any new mom looking for insight on the topic so they can spew their judgmental "advice."
+"Free-Range Parenting"

 I look up this parenting term, or how often it is explained to me, I can't help but picture the organic chicken breasts at Whole Foods when I hear it.

 I've tried to be a "helicopter mom," hovering on top of my children to make sure they are OK every second of every day, but there was no way that particular brand of parenting was in any way sustainable, for me.
 Staring at my child intensely as he learns to navigate the super safe baby slide doesn't interest me and I seem to lack an internal "mom alarm bell."
 So far, my kids have escaped without much injury.
 "Introducing Solid Food"

 This one makes me LOL.
 Seriously, are you making a big introduction between "food" and your baby?
 I imagine that would look something like: "Here Baby, there's been someone I've been wanting you to meet for a long time, but I didn't think you were ready.
 I wanted to wait until the moment was perfect.
 And since you seem to be at the right place and time for it, well, here goes.
 I'd like to introduce you to your new food: smashed avocado!"

 grand introducing of solid food when our babies were ready to upgrade their diets.
 When our babies turned 4-months-old, we started giving them tastes of whatever we were eating (per our doctor's suggestion), and gradually the tastes got bigger until we started feeding them small meals of what they seemed to like eating (and could eat easily).
 No formal intro necessary.
 "Blowout"

 poop has taken up all the space a diaper can accommodate and thus has escaped into the clothing area.
 It is awful, and sometimes emotionally scarring, and usually happens when you are without an extra change of clothes or at that friend's house with the super expensive off-white couch.

 But the reason I absolutely loathe this term is that it has forever tainted what was once a lovely once-in-a-while treat at a hair salon because I come from curly-haired stock.

 Getting my hair blown out is something that happens maybe once a year, and now this term has taken half of the joy out of that for me.
 Silky, Crunchy, Scrunchy, Any Term That Describes A Parfait Or Hair Tie To Explain Motherhood Style

 describing a parenting approach.
 Like, without going into too much detail, I can say that I am a Scrunchy Mom (i.e. I breastfed, but I had a hospital birth, and I used cloth and disposable diapers).
 But you guys, is it so very necessary to put ourselves in these distinct camps?

 Not to get all "when I was your age," but six years ago, when I had my first son, we didn't have all these terms and it was still pretty easy to self-identify if we needed to without using words like "silky."

 I think we are allowed three trimesters, OK?
 Three.
 We suffered, yes.
 I am not denying anyone that fact.
 I know I suffered seven whole months of uncontrollable vomiting, but

 gash across my stomach from my C-section and I bled heavily into extra large pads for six weeks, but I'm calling it what it was: postpartum.
 Adding a trimester is just confusing, and a slippery slope.
 Because when will it end?
 What if we call the following three months the Fifth Trimester?
 And so on and so forth until everything is called something relative to our pregnancies and we never have any other kind of identity.
 Next thing you know, we're in menopause and we're calling it the 55th trimester or whatever (math, sorry).
 No thanks, not for me.
+"Breastsleeping"